 Parents say this cup is great for children who may not be able to use a sippy due to a cleft palate or other medical issues.

 This USA-made cup also gets high marks for slowing the flow of liquid enough so kids don’t choke.
-The special lid may get displaced easily, however.
+Some parents complain that the cups break easily.

-You may try a sippy cup with your child as early as 4 months old, but it isn’t necessary to begin the switch this early.
-The AAP suggests offering your baby a cup around 6 months of age, around the time when they begin solid foods.
-Other sources say to start the switch closer to 9 or 10 months.
+You may try a sippy cup with your child as early as 4 months old, but it’s not necessary to begin the switch this early.

 Here are some tips to help you introduce a cup:

 - For younger babies, offer a cup with some plain water between regular mealtimes.